arbinger/snorkelog/README.md

     clang++ -D SNRELEASE -framework ApplicationServices -framework Foundation snorkelog-osx.mm -o snorkelog

-Note, for both, see the source file comments for more details
+Note, for both platforms, see the source file comments for more details

 ## License